nickson-jose/vsdstdcelldesign/README.md

 - [Limitations.](#limitations)

  # Introduction to Openlane flow
-OpenLANE is a completely automated RTL to GDSII flow which has imbided in it many opensource components, viz., OpenROAD, Yosys, ABC, Magic etc and custom methodology scripts for design exploration and optimization.
+OpenLANE is a completely automated RTL to GDSII flow which embeds in it different opensource tools, namely, OpenROAD, Yosys, ABC, Magic etc., apart from many custom methodology scripts for design exploration and optimization.
 Openlane is built around Skywater 130nm process node and is capable of performing full ASIC implementation steps from RTL all the way down to GDSII.
 The flow-chart below gives a better picture of openlane flow as a whole (**Image Courtesy:** [efabless/openlane](https://github.com/efabless/openlane/blob/master/doc/openlane.flow.1.png))

 ![alt text](https://github.com/njose939/OpenLane/blob/master/Images/openlane.flow.1.png?raw=true)